 Tax Year for the FAFSA

-Using an earlier tax year for determining eligibility for financial aid will make it significantly simpler for families to complete their FAFSA, because they will be using information from tax records that had been completed many months earlier.
+Using an earlier tax year for determining aid eligibility makes it significantly simpler for families to complete their FAFSA, because they will are using information from tax records that had been completed and processed by the IRS many months earlier.

-Moreover, most aid applicants and their parents, when required, will be able to use the FAFSA/IRS Data Retrieval Tool (DRT) to automatically view and transfer required tax return information directly from the IRS onto their FAFSA.
+Moreover, most aid applicants (and their parents, when required) would then be able to use the FAFSA/IRS Data Retrieval Tool (DRT) to automatically transfer required tax return information directly from the IRS onto their FAFSA.
 Using the DRT not only increases the accuracy of information used to determine aid eligibility but also eliminates the burden for many students and parents of providing tax return transcripts for verification of the FAFSA income information.